Fleadh Cheoil: History

 The first national festival of Irish traditional music was held in Mullingar in 1951.
-At its inaugural meeting in September 1951, Comhaltas Ceoltóirí Éireann came up with the title of Fleadh Cheoil, aiming to make this a great national festival of traditional music.
-The fleadh has been held in many different venues.
+At its inaugural meeting in September 1951, Comhaltas Ceoltóirí Éireann chose the title Fleadh Cheoil, aiming to create a great national festival of traditional music.
+The fleadh has since been held in many venues.

-In the years that followed, the number of would-be competitors grew so large that qualifying stages had to be arranged at county and provincial levels.
-Since then, Fleadh Nua (the new fleadh), Fleadh na Breataine (an All-Britain fleadh) and regional fleadhanna in Britain, and two major fleadhanna in the USA have also become annual Comhaltas Ceoltóirí Éireann events.
+In the years that followed, the number of competitors grew so large that qualifying stages had to be arranged at county and provincial levels.
+Fleadh Nua (the new fleadh), Fleadh na Breataine (the All-Britain fleadh), regional fleadhanna in Britain, and two major fleadhanna in the USA also became annual Comhaltas events.

 From its beginning, the goal of the Fleadh Cheoil was to establish standards in Irish traditional music through competition.
-The fleadh developed as a mainly competitive event, but it also included many concerts, céilíthe, parades, and sessions.
+The fleadh developed as a mainly competitive event, but it also included concerts, céilíthe, parades, and sessions.

-Today, nearly 55 years on, fleadhanna (plural of fleadh) at each level provide a platform and a meeting place for the thousands of musicians, singers and dancers who carry on the tradition.
-Around 20,000 performers compete in Fleadhanna each year.
+Today, fleadhanna at each level provide a platform and meeting place for thousands of musicians, singers and dancers who carry on the tradition.
+Around 20,000 performers compete each year.

-The 2008 festival was held in Tullamore, County Offaly and attracted an estimated crowd of 250,000 people making it Ireland's largest festival, music or otherwise.
+The 2008 festival was held in Tullamore, County Offaly, and attracted an estimated 250,000 people, making it Ireland's largest festival.
 The Fleadh was in Sligo in 2014 and 2015.

-The 2016 festival was held in Ennis, County Clare and attracted an estimated crowd of 400,000 people over the nine days from 14 to 22 August.
-Among the visitors to the 2016 Fleadh was President Michael D. Higgins, who went to school near Ennis.
-Ten thousand musicians took part in 2016, with 6,000 of them participating in 180 All-Ireland competitions.
-An estimated €38 million was spent as 80,000 visitors were in Ennis at any one time.
-There were 28 concerts, with five held in the 2,000-seater Shannon Aerodome at Tim Smythe Park in the town.
+The 2016 festival was held in Ennis, County Clare, and attracted an estimated 400,000 people over the nine days from 14 to 22 August.
+President Michael D. Higgins attended.
+Ten thousand musicians took part, with 6,000 competing in 180 All-Ireland competitions.
+An estimated €38 million was spent as 80,000 people were in Ennis at any one time.
+There were 28 concerts, five of them in the 2,000-seat Shannon Aerodome at Tim Smythe Park.
 The 2017 Fleadh Cheoil returned to Ennis from 13 to 21 August.
-The 2017 festival was opened by Michael Flatley, and over 450,000 people attended, peaking on the Saturday.
+The festival was opened by Michael Flatley, and over 450,000 people visited, peaking on the Saturday.

-A record-setting fleadh took place in 2024 in Wexford, an event estimated to have attracted over 650,000 people.
-This was later beaten with an estimated 800,000 people attending the Fleadh in 2025, also in Wexford.
-The 2023 Fleadh Cheoil in Mullingar held the record before Wexford, totaling 600,000 attendees.
+A record-setting fleadh took place in 2025 in Wexford, attracting over 800,000 people.

+This was surpassed in 2026, when more than 1.65 million people to the first ever Fleadh in Belfast.
+This allowed for cross-community culture when Loyalist marching bands such as the Shankill Road Defenders Flute Band performed in the festival.
+The 2027 Fleadh is also confirmed for Belfast.